jamesrea97/py-threaded-event-queue/README.md

 python ./src/app.py
 ```

+## Environment
+Here is an example of the environment variables needed for this project.
+HOST=127.0.0.1
+PORT=8080
+LOG_LEVEL=INFO

 ## Service API
 Please refer to `./http` to get a full list of the routing for this service's API.